Murder of Meredith Kercher: Last sighting

-The first of November (All Saints' Day) was a public holiday in Italy.
-Kercher's Italian flatmates, and the downstairs occupants, were out of town.
+1 November (All Saints' Day) was a public holiday in Italy, so Kercher's Italian flatmates and the downstairs occupants were out of town.
 Kercher had dinner with three English women at one of their homes on that evening.
 She parted company with a friend around 8:45 pm, about 500 yd from Via della Pergola 7.

-Knox's account is that she spent the night with Sollecito, and returned to Via della Pergola 7 on the morning of 2 November 2007.
-She found the front door open.
+Knox's account is that she spent the night with Sollecito and returned to Via della Pergola 7 on the morning of 2 November 2007, where she found the front door open.
 Drops of blood were in the bathroom that she shared with Kercher.
 Kercher's bedroom door was locked, and Knox guessed that Kercher was sleeping.
 Knox took a shower in the bathroom that she and Kercher shared.
-She found feces in the toilet of the bathroom of Romanelli and Mezzetti.
+She found faeces in the toilet of the bathroom of Romanelli and Mezzetti.
 She went back to Sollecito's home, and later returned with him to Via della Pergola 7.
 Sollecito noticed a broken window in Romanelli's bedroom.
 He was alarmed that Kercher did not answer her door, and tried unsuccessfully to force it open.
 He then called his sister, who was a lieutenant in the carabinieri, for advice.
 She advised him to call the 112 emergency number, which he did.

 Discovery of the body

 Romanelli arrived at the flat after receiving a telephone call from Knox.
-Romanelli inadvertently disturbed the crime scene, because she rummaged around, looking for any missing items.
-She became concerned because a neighbor discovered the two phones that Kercher normally carried with her in a nearby garden.
+Romanelli inadvertently disturbed the crime scene by rummaging around, looking for any missing items.
+She became concerned because a neighbour discovered the two phones that Kercher normally carried with her in a nearby garden.
 Romanelli asked the police to force open Kercher's bedroom door, but they declined.
 Romanelli's male friend forced the door open around 1:15 pm.
 The body of Kercher was found inside, lying on the floor, covered by a duvet.

 Autopsy

 Pathologist Luca Lalli, from Perugia's forensic-science institute, performed the autopsy on Kercher's body.
 Her injuries consisted of 16 bruises and seven cuts, including a fatal cut to the neck.
 These included several bruises and a few insubstantial cuts on the palm of her hand.
 Bruises on her nose, nostrils, mouth, and underneath her jaw were compatible with a hand being clamped over her mouth and nose.
-Lalli's autopsy report was reviewed by three pathologists from Perugia's forensic-science institute, who interpreted the injuries, including some to the genital region, as indicating an attempt to immobilize Kercher during sexual violence.
+Lalli's autopsy report was reviewed by three pathologists from Perugia's forensic-science institute, who interpreted the injuries, including some to the genital region, as indicating an attempt to immobilise Kercher during sexual violence.